Governorship of Phil Murphy: Limitations on solitary confinement

 In June 2019, Murphy signed a law severely restricting the use of solitary confinement in New Jersey prisons.

 Statute of limitations on sexual abuse

 In May 2019, Murphy signed legislation expanded the time period during which victims of sexual abuse can sue their alleged abusers and affiliated organizations.

+Clemency and pardons

+In 2024 Murphy created a clemency advisory board after not granting even a single clemency application in his first seven years in office.
+In December 2024 Murphy commuted the sentences of 33 prisoners held in state prisons.

 Economy and taxation

 Federal tax deductions and municipal charitable funds

-The Murphy administration faces severe fiscal challenges with the reduction of allowable deductions for federal taxes.
+Murphy's administration faces severe fiscal challenges with the reduction of allowable deductions for federal taxes.
 He supports the creation of municipal charitable funds in lieu of taxation.
 The state has adopted regulations allowing New Jersey's municipalities, counties, and school districts to accept some real estate taxes as charitable donations to help residents get around a $10,000 limit on state and local tax deductions under the 2018 federal tax overhaul.
-New Jersey sued the federal government when the IRS dis-allowed the regulation.
+New Jersey sued the federal government when the Internal Revenue Service (IRS) disallowed the regulation.
 A federal judge dismissed the case, saying that New Jersey and three other states had not proved that it was unconstitutional.